 The laws of Vendaeros are much like those in other civilized areas of the world, in fact Vendaeros brought the rule of law to many areas that had turned barbaric and savage after the Ascension.
 Even nobles are expected to obey the laws of the land, though they are afforded more rights due to their status.
 The one law however that none dare break, no matter what their station might be, is the use of Necromancy.
 Considered abhorrent in all its forms, all found guilty of such are imprisoned and often banished.

-Other laws of course deal with murder, theft and trangressions of one citizen vs another.
+Other laws of course deal with murder, theft and transgressions of one citizen vs another.
 As a whole, Vendaerosians tend to be lawful in their approach and most of the time crime simply doesn’t happen; however there is always the odd outlier.
 For such cases there is a constabulary in most settlements, and in larger settlements a judicial branch known as Adjudicators.
-In larger cities these Adjudicators are assigned permanently to their specific areas, while the smaller cities rely on traveling Adjudicators to come and hear cases and pass sentence.
+In larger cities these Adjudicators are assigned permanently to their specific areas, while the smaller cities rely on traveling Adjudicators to come and hear cases and pass sentences.
 Nobles who are not under the province of Adjudicators and can claim Noble Prerogative to have their case adjudicated by those of higher status.

 The mages from before the Ascension who called themselves the Magi quickly understood that the paradigm had shifted and soon anyone would be able to tap into great power.
 One of the first resolutions passed by the newly formed House of Lords dealt with the formation of a new branch of Government with its own powers.
 This branch, on the same level as the Military, would be in charge of all concepts of a magical nature, including the identification and training of those with magical talent and the investigation and capture of those using magic for maleficence.
 The head of the “Ordos” is the Grand Chancellor and his Council is the Quorum.
 Over the years the purview of the Ordos has grown to include running schools and orphanages and assigning Mages as “Counselors” to noble families across the lands.
 Today, the Ordos rivals even the peerage in influence and power in Vendaeros.